AU-Master-Thesis/thesis/sections/3-methodology/study-1/mod.typ

   List out all the configuration parameters both the algorithm exposes and the sim.
 Which one is identical to gbpplanner, and what values are sensible to use as defaults
 ]

+maintains two sets of ids, one for any robot within communication radius, and one for any robot connected with.

+=== Variable Structure <s.variable-structure>

+- Fixed number of variable settings
+- Trait

+Variable Timesteps

 #figure(
   image("../../../figures/out/variable-timesteps.svg"),
   caption: [Variable timesteps, #kristoffer[explain figure, and review design, use same variable names as rest of document]]